 On the other hand, many medical providers have also reported significant improvements in the quality and quantity of patient care after introducing EMRs.
 In Canada, one clinic found that the number of scheduled visits more than doubled and walk-ins increased by 29% over four years with no decrease in patient satisfaction.
 Other benefits cited include more accurate record keeping, reduced risk of medical errors due to automated alerts, improved interdisciplinary communication and a whole lot less paperwork.

 Good news for surgical coordination, too

-Surgeons, PAs, and scheduling staff have noticed a significant improvement in care coordination and quality time spent with patients when they use a relationship when using a dedicated coordination platform.
+Surgeons, PAs, and scheduling staff have noticed a significant improvement in care coordination and quality time spent with patients when they use a dedicated coordination platform.
 Kristen Hesketh from the University Orthopedic Center in Pennsylvania claimed that Surgimate enabled her staff to ‘have more time to talk to patients and answer their questions instead of handwriting paperwork while they wait for us.’
 Darcy Parizek from Murphy Wainer Orthopedic Specialists in North Carolina agrees that introducing Surgimate into their clinical practice has ‘helped efficiency, reduced errors and increased patient satisfaction.’
 And Katie Murray from Consulting Ophthalmologists PC in Connecticut attested she can now ‘spend more quality time talking with patients, since their demographic, insurance and appointment data is already integrated into Surgimate.’